72nd/ipybudget/README.md

   <img width="256" src="misc/header.png">
 </p>

-This project aims to provide a library for creating budgets in Python and especially with the help of [Jupyter Lab](https://jupyter.org/).
+This project aims to provide a library for creating budgets with [Jupyter Lab](https://jupyter.org/).

 ## Motivation